Healthcare IT News For VARs — September 16, 2013

 Healthcare Providers Shy Away From Emailing Patients

-A Healthcare Technology Online article says patients like the idea of emailing their doctors and using patient portals.
+A Health IT Outcomes article says patients like the idea of emailing their doctors and using patient portals.
 A study from Weill Cornell Medical College, however, reveals that healthcare providers might not be willing to communicate with patients this way unless compensated for this time, and some might not be willing to email patients at all.

 EHR Data Used To Predict Risks, Readmissions